California lawmakers reach $6.5 billion deal to open schools

 RELATED: Strong evidence in-person schooling can be done safely amid COVID pandemic, CDC says

+Getting students back into classrooms has become a pressing political issue for Newsom, who is facing a possible recall election later this year.

-Critics of Newsom's original plan _ including Los Angeles Unified, San Diego, San Francisco and other large school districts across the state _ said it set unreachable rules and deadlines that included requirements to reopen as early as mid-February when California's COVID-19 case rates were skyrocketing.
+Critics of Newsom's original $2 billion reopening plan - including Los Angeles Unified, San Diego, San Francisco and other large school districts across the state - said it set unreachable rules and deadlines that included requirements to reopen as early as mid-February when California's COVID-19 case rates were skyrocketing.

 California lawmakers reach $6.5 billion deal to open schools